Reverse Osmosis Tank Not Filling?

 - Take the number of ounces your RO system produced in one minute.

 - Multiple this number by 1440, which is the number of minutes in a day.

 - Divide this number by 128 which is the number of ounces in a gallon.

-If you want an hourly water production rate, simply divide the number by 24.
+If you want to know the hourly water production rate of your reverse osmosis system, simply divide the number (daily rate) you got above by 24.

 Example: Within 1 minute your system produces 4 ounces per minute.
 4 x 1440 (minutes in day) = 5760 (ounces) divide by 128 (ounces in a gallon) = 45 gallons per day.
 Divide by 24 (hours in day) = 1.875 gallons per hour